-Attendance You are expected to attend the class regularly since we will examine details of logic programs using the computers in the lab.
+Attendance You are expected to attend the class regularly since we will examine details of C++ programs using the computers in the lab.
 Missing the class may seriously hamper your understanding of many key concepts and programming skills critically needed in your programming assignments.

-Policy Class attendance is counted toward points for the weekly progress report.
+Class attendance is counted toward points for the weekly progress report.

-2. Assignments:
+2. Turning in Assignments: